 What aspects of the LRP are in need of review?

 Sources: TLD Startup Information page has data that can be mined, as well as anecdotal data from registries - .MADRID is the only registry known to the Sub Team that has used an ALP.
+(Additional Note: Certain community members reported difficulties with the ALP approval process, which had seen a number of applications from community-based gTLD registries which considered Sunrise registrations as not being useful, e.g. because geographical terms and names of public authorities may not be trademarked.
+According to a community member (Amadeo Abril), out of eight ALP applications submitted that he knew of, only one was approved, partly because of the way the approval process was conducted by ICANN).

 Question 11: